Find Affordable College Courses

 Washington, DC

-Georgetown University did quite well in this year’s ranking of the best value schools for public policy students.
-It came in at #9 on the list.
-Georgetown is a very large private not-for-profit school located in the city of Washington.
+Georgetown University landed the #9 spot in the 2023 rankings for the best value public policy programs.
+Georgetown is a fairly large private not-for-profit school located in the city of Washington.

 The average tuition and fees for an out-of-state undergraduate student at Georgetown are $59,957 a year.